tskit-dev/tskit-site/_resources/fritze2025.md

 to infer them, and discusses why this can make tree sequence encodings of ARGs more efficient.
 The functionality is implemented in the _tskit_ `ts.extend_haplotypes()` method.
+The paper also describes haplotype-aware methods to compare tree sequences, implemented in the _tscompare_ library.